Stephen Miller's Group Challenging Radical Leftists in Court

-Stephen Miller, former advisor to former President Trump, discussed his new group America First Legal, which he described as the “conservative response to the ACLU” during an appearance on Breitbart News Saturday, warning that conservatives will never be able to “meaningfully enact conservative and traditional policies” until they start fighting back against radical leftist policies in the courts.
+Stephen Miller, senior adviser to former President Trump, discussed his new group America First Legal, which he described as the “conservative response to the ACLU” during an appearance on Breitbart News Saturday, warning that conservatives will never be able to “meaningfully enact conservative and traditional policies” until they start fighting back against radical leftist policies in the courts.

 Miller is president of America First Legal, a group designed to fight back against the left’s lawless actions — particularly those of the Biden administration.